QuTech-Delft/qtt/docs/calibrations.rst

 Storage
 -------

-For storage we recommend to use HDF5.
+The DataSet objects are stored with the qcodes `qcodes.data.gnuplot_format.GNUPlotFormat` or the `qcodes.data.hdf5_format.HDF5FormatMetadata`.
+For storage of other objects we recommend to use HDF5.